AIDELabAZ/LSMS-ISA_data_handbook/README.md

 ## 3. Set up workspace

 Access the repository where ever your placed it on your local maching and open the `project.do` file.
 This file creates a folder structure that is identical across users so that all code will run on any machine where it is installed.
-Before running the code for the first time, ensure `dirCreate` and `pack` are set to 1.
+Before running the code for the first time, ensure `dirCreate` and `pack` are set to 1 and `document` set to 0.

 ```{s}
 * set $dirCreate to 0 to skip directory creation